 It was this: judgment, criticism, ridicule.

 And I remembered St. Michael.
 In Jude 9, St. Jude talks about the time that St. Michael fought with Satan over Moses’ body.
-Now St. Michael is, well - a Saint.
+Now St. Michael is, well - a Saint, AND an Archangel - in fact the LEADER of GOD'S armies.
 He is a pretty spotless, perfect guy.
 And Satan is, well - a demon.
 He is pretty much the epitome of all evil.
 In fact, he is the SOURCE of all evil.

 It seems that what we are all overlooking here is this:

 “Yet the archangel Michael, when he argued with the devil in a dispute over the body of Moses, did not venture to pronounce a reviling judgment upon him but said, “May the Lord rebuke you!””
 Jude 1:9